carcaschoi/tinfoil-json/README.md

 * To avoid getting banned make sure you have already setup [Exosphere / DNS MITM (click here for the guide)](https://rentry.org/ExosphereDNSMITM).

+*** You have to set up Oauth if you cannot download  「something」  from tinfoil ***
+* Follow the Guide to set up: https://bit.ly/38HEr48

 ## Setup (Manual)

-* Open Tinfoil
+1. Open Tinfoil

-* Navigate to File Browser, Press Right then Minus on left Joycon/Controller to add new location using the information below.
+2. Navigate to File Browser, Press Right then Minus on left Joycon/Controller to add new location using the information below.
 ```
 Protocol: https
 Host: raw.githubusercontent.com
 Path: carcaschoi/tinfoil-json/master/tinfoilshop.json
 Titles: Luffshop
 ```

-* press X to save.
+3. press X to save.
+4. (optional & recommended) You have to set up Oauth if you cannot download  「something」  from tinfoil -> Guide: https://bit.ly/38HEr48

 Video: https://youtu.be/Q3yk6vzCA1E